 If you are using a Hosting or Cloud Provider for your Web-based Application, EDS may improve your security.
 Even if you aren't using a Hosting or Cloud Provider, EDS may still improve the data stored, by adding an additional encryption layer.
 This way, if your server is compromised your data may still be secure.

 The old paper Reflections on trusting trust shows that perfect security is an illusion.
 For any system running, there is simply too many aspects to consider.
 From flaws in servers, missing security patches, undisclosed bugs - or flaws and bugs in your own Application.

 Generally, there are 3 areas where the security will come up short:

 Of the above mentioned shortcomings, the first two will be the easiest to compromise, and also the easiest to add processes to prevent.
 Meaning, that the last one may both sound and appear as the worst.
 However, if this is something that is of concern, you may reconsider using a Provider for your Application, as nothing will be able to give you the level of trust you requires except hosting the servers yourself.
-And even if you host the servers yourself, CWS may still give you an additional security layer as your stored data is encrypted so even if someone compromises your system, the data and keys should still be secure, as it is stored encrypted - hence the name Cryptographic Web Store.
+And even if you host the servers yourself, EDS may still give you an additional security layer as your stored data is encrypted so even if someone compromises your system, the data and keys should still be secure, as it is stored encrypted.

-Security is one of the most important aspects of CWS, and although extensive efforts has been made to remove all problems, security issues may still sneak in.
+Security is one of the most important aspects of EDS, and although extensive efforts has been made to remove all problems, security issues may still sneak in.
 If you have discovered a security issue, please send an e-mail to the the core developers.
-JavaDog.io uses ProtonMail for all e-mail communication, and their support for PGP is limited, so please use this key to send us an e-mail at cws at javadog.io, with an OpenPGP encrypted message inline, with as many details as possible.
+JavaDog.io uses ProtonMail for all e-mail communication, and their support for PGP is limited, so please use this key to send us an e-mail at eds at haugr.net, with an OpenPGP encrypted message inline, with as many details as possible.